DragosCada/ConvoBot/README.md

 ![](images/comq.gif)

-Meet A Stranger and Battle A Friend! - a 2v2 game:
+Meet A Stranger and Battle A Friend! - a 2v2 game (also showcasing error handling, which is built in each game):

 ![](images/battle.gif)